 Island Wildlife Chapter Leadership

 We are seasoned classroom and community educators.
-The current board comprises accomplished practicing/retired professionals in science education, environmental education, early childhood education, arts education, and outdoor education and our expertise includes university-level, high school, elementary, and pre-kindergarten.
+The current board comprises accomplished practicing/retired professionals in science education, environmental education, early childhood education, arts education, community education, and outdoor education and our expertise includes university-level, high school, elementary, and pre-kindergarten.
 We maintain strong positions as environmental advocates.

 Island Wildlife bylaws state that "board members strive to maintain a safe and welcoming community.
 We actively oppose and will address any actions and/or speech that demeans or discriminates based on race, ethnicity, religion, socioeconomic class, sexual orientation, gender, gender expression, or any other attributes of identity."